jafaryor/algorithms-and-data-structures/src/data-structures/graph/readme.md

 ![edges-classification](./images/edges-classification.jpg)

 The DFS algorithm has enough information to classify some edges as it encounters them.
-The key idea is that when we first explore an edge `(u, v)`,the color of vertex `v` tells us something about the edge:
+The key idea is that when we first explore an edge `(u, v)`, the color of vertex `v` tells us something about the edge:
 1. `WHITE` indicates a _tree edge_.
 2. `GRAY` indicates a _back edge_.
 3. `BLACK` indicates a _forward_ or _cross edge_.